Health and Fitness, Associate of Arts Degree Major

 |Total Degree Units||60|

-Taking HLTH C120 Introduction to Wellness Coaching and KIN C201 Fitness for Life or FN C225 Nutrition and Aging will prepare you to take National Certification Exams accredited by the National Commission for Certifying Agencies and the National Consortium for Credentialing Health and Wellness Coaches.
-Students wishing to gain the skills to be a Physical Trainer should take KIN C201 Fitness for Life and KIN C289 Exercise Assessment and Program Implementation.
+Taking HLTH C120 Introduction to Wellness Coaching and KIN C201 Fitness for Life or FN C225 Nutrition through the Lifecycle will prepare you to take National Certification Exams accredited by the National Commission for Certifying Agencies and the National Consortium for Credentialing Health and Wellness Coaches.
+Students wishing to gain the skills to be a Physical Trainer should take KIN C201 Fitness for Life and KIN C289 Exercise Testing and Prescription.
 These courses will prepare you to take National Certification Exams offered by agencies, such as the National Strength and Conditioning Association or the American Council on Exercise.